Pregnant Bellas, Capt Jacks top Halloween costumes

 The funny girls from "Bridesmaids," the southern belles from "The Help" and the Wolf Pack from "Hangover 2" were also popular costume collaborations.

-Last year's top movie-inspired costume favourites included Robert Downey Jr.'s "Iron Man," Mia Wasikowska's Alice and Johnny Depp's Mad Hatter from Tim Burton's "Alice in Wonderland."
+Last year's top movie-inspired costume favorites included Robert Downey Jr.'s "Iron Man," Mia Wasikowska's Alice and Johnny Depp's Mad Hatter from Tim Burton's "Alice in Wonderland."

 The poll's results can be found here